Trevor Babajack Steger

 Trevor Babajack Steger (born 21 April 1963) is a British blues musician.
 He is best known for his work with his former band Babajack, and his subsequent solo career.
-To date, Steger has released three solo albums and been nominated for numerous British Blues Awards.
+To date, Steger has released four solo albums, one live album (accompanied by Percussionist Jesse Benns) and been nominated for numerous British Blues Awards, winning Best Acoustic Act in 2023.

-Since the release of his third solo album Not Far To Go, Steger has been joined regularly at live shows by percussionist Jesse Benns and violinist Jo Chambers, known as the Trevor Babajack Trio.
+Since the release of his third solo album Not Far To Go, Steger has been joined regularly at live shows by percussionist Jesse Benns, often billed as Trevor Babajack Steger & Jesse Benns, or with Benns and violinist Jo Chambers as The Trevor Babajack Trio.

 Biography

 Trevor Babajack Steger was born in Cheltenham, Gloucestershire, England, and raised listening to his mother, a club singer.
 He has stated there were only two records in his parents record collection, Johnny Cash and Rory Gallagher.In the late seventies he began his musical career by playing bass in a punk band.

 In 1981, a friend dragged him reluctantly along to see Nine Below Zero, the day after he bought himself a Sonny Boy Williamson II record and a harmonica.